mdavids/rfc/content/draft-davids-forsalereg-19.md

 Internationalized Domain Names (IDN) (e.g., in the "furi=" content tag) **MAY** appear as A-labels as well as U-labels [@!RFC5890], with U-labels encoded as described above.

+Some DNS software represents non-ASCII data as special encodings (i.e., escape sequences) [@RFC1035, (see) section 5.1].
+Processors that rely on such software **SHOULD** ensure that this representation does not produce syntactically invalid output (e.g., an invalid IRI), or inadvertently result in text that is of little or no value to human readers.

 See (#robustness) for additional guidelines and the (#security, use title) section for possible risks.